 Q: What activities are scheduled for families on Arrival Day?
 When do families depart?

-A. Move-in is on Arrival Day, Friday, Aug.
-23, 2013.
+A. Class of 2020: Move-in is on Arrival Day, Thursday, Aug.
+25, 2016.
 (Genesis and Odyssey participants move in on Aug.
-22.)
+24.)
 Students and families should arrive at their residence hall starting at 9 a.m.
-They'll be greeted, given their key and swipe card, move in, meet their roommate(s) and get settled before the first event of the day.
+They'll be greeted, given their key and Camel Card, move in, meet their roommate(s) and get settled before the first event of the day.
 The parents will attend their own Arrival Day activities in the morning while students head off to start Orientation.
 At the end of the day, there will be a closing reception for parents and students, after which parents will say goodbye and depart, around 5 p.m.
-A Program for Parents and families will be posted at a later date.

 Q: What can you tell me about my room?

-We've tried to anticipate all your questions your room!
-You'll find answers in the Residential Life section.
+We've tried to anticipate all your questions about your room.
+You'll find answers in the Residential Life "For new students" section.

 Q: How do I sign up for the meal plan?

 A. You're automatically signed up for the meal plan as a matriculated student.
-The plan consists of three meals per day, Monday through Friday, and brunch and dinner on the weekends.
+The plan consists of three meals per day, Monday through Saturday, and brunch on Sunday.
 In addition to the dining halls on campus, there is a snack shop in "Cro," the College Center at Crozier-Williams.
-Your student ID card is your ticket for your meals in the dining halls and for the Oasis Snack Shop, where you can use your ID card until the dollar amount is depleted.
-The dollar amount can then be replenished through the accounting office.

 Q: How do I pay for my laundry?